vultr/v-agent/README.md

 ### Metrics
 All metrics that are specifically created with `v-agent` are prefixed with `v_`.
 Scraped metrics are not modified other than the addition of labels.

-Every metric will have the following labels added if they do not exist already:
+Every metric will have all metrics in `labels_config` added to it.
+The following are special labels:
-- `product`: Such as `vke`, `vlb`, `vfs`.
-This is set in `config.yaml`
 - `hostname`: Pulled automatically.
+Set with `HOSTNAME` environment variable or `os.Hostname()`
 - `subid`: The subscription ID for the underlying service.
 Can be set in `config.yaml`.
 If it's not set an attempt is made to pull it from metadata API.
 - `vpsid`: The VPS ID.
 Can be set in `config.yaml`.
 If it's not set an attempt is made to pull it from the metadata API.

-The above labels are added to ensure that the metric is unique within mimir.
+The above labels are added to ensure that the metric is unique.
 A lack of uniqueness can result in metrics getting overwritten/clobbered.

 System metrics that are collected:
 - CPU utilization: system, user, steal, utilization, etc.